SciCatProject/scitacean/docs/developer/coding-conventions.rst

 Formatting
 ----------

-There are no explicit formatting conventions since we use ``black`` to enforce a format.
+There are no explicit formatting conventions since we use ``ruff`` to enforce a format.

 Docstrings
 ~~~~~~~~~~